 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega shows some of the many sources available to research your Union Civil War ancestor, including military service records and pension records.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Do you have a Civil War soldier in your family tree?
 Did he fight for the Union?
 Now’s the time to learn more about his life.
 Not sure how to start your military research?
 This article provides some first steps in learning more about your Union Civil War soldier ancestor.